 This means that it should be in a language that both parties to the agreement will understand.
 It should be without errors and omissions.
 It should also be concise and easy to read thus the font styles and sizes, whitespaces, margins, line spacing and all other aspects of its formatting must make it easy for anyone to read.

-If need be, i.e., if you don’t know how to prepare a virtual assistant contract you can get someone to help you write up one or use one of our contract templates.
+If need be, i.e., if you don’t know how to prepare a free virtual assistant contract you can get someone to help you write up one or use one of our contract templates.
 A template can keep you from making certain grave mistakes such as leaving out crucial clauses.
 But it doesn’t do much in terms of keeping the grammatical errors that affect readability at bay.
 Therefore, proofreading is necessary and should be done faithfully.
 This is important to avoid things such as ambiguity as well as other mistakes in writing it.